 I really love this city.
-I’m not going to pretend that it’s been all candy and rainbows since we moved here – it’s pretty darn expensive for one thing – but it’s been a lot of fun exploring different neighborhoods, restaurants, parks, etc.
+I’m not going to pretend that it’s been all candy and rainbows since we moved here … it’s pretty darn expensive for one thing!
+But it’s been a lot of fun exploring different neighborhoods, restaurants, parks, and more.

-I thought I would do something different this Friday and share some of my favorite things to do and see in New York.
+Obviously, I still have a lot to explore, but I thought it would be fun to share some of my favorite things to do and see in New York so far.